MyrtheV/Bayesian-Hierarchical-Modelling-An-Introduction-and-Reassessment/README.md

 - F: Tutorial Log-Normal Model brms
 - G: Trace Plots
 - H: Posterior Distributions Tables
+- I: Images
+- J: R code
+- K: R objects

 Online Supplements A, B, C, D, E, F, and H are written in R Markdown, therefore their folder contains, next to the `.pdf` file, a separate `.rmd` file and documents necessary to knit the file.
 To only read the supplements, you can open the `.pdf` file in each folder.
+We will explain the other folders in more detail below.

-# 3. Images
+# 3. I - Images

 This folder contains all the images that are used in the manuscript.
 They are inserted in "manuscript.Rmd" and shown in "manuscript.pdf".
 For the images that are created in R, the R code is provided in the "R objects" folder under "Figures".

-# 4. R code
+# 4. J - R code

 This folder consists of five other folders: